trufflesuite/truffle/packages/db/ARCHITECTURE.md

 ## Persistence

-@truffle/db supports persisting to SQLite databases, to folders of JSON files, or to memory.
+@truffle/db supports persisting to IndexedDB databases, to folders of JSON files, or to memory.
 This persistence is currently implemented using [PouchDB](https://pouchdb.com) as adapter.